jumpinjackie/mapguide/MgDev/Doc/devguide/source/analyzing_features.rst

  * Add the layer to the map and make it visible.

-To use the buffer as part of a query, create a spatial filter using the buffer geometry, and use this in a call to ``MgFeatureService::SelectFeatures()``.
+To use the buffer as part of a query, create a spatial filter using the buffer geometry, and use this in a call to ``MgFeatureService::SelectFeatures()`` or ``MgLayer::SelectFeatures()``.
 For example, the following code selects parcels inside the buffer area that are of type "MFG".
 You can use the ``MgFeatureReader`` to perform tasks like generating a report of the parcels, or creating a new layer that puts point markers on each parcel.

 **PHP**